odow/SDDP.jl/docs/src/guides/add_a_multidimensional_state_variable.md

-# Add a multi-dimensional state variable
+# How to add a multi-dimensional state variable

 ```@meta
 DocTestSetup = quote